zhkag/scoop-rtt/README.md

 How do I install these packages?
 ---------------------------------

-To add this bucket, run `scoop bucket add zhkag https://github.com/zhkag/scoop-rtt.git`.
+To add this bucket, run `scoop bucket add rtt https://github.com/zhkag/scoop-rtt.git`.

 To install, run `scoop install rtt/<package>`.